Python3pkg/CollectionBatchTool/README.rst

   `peewee <https://peewee.readthedocs.org>`_ and
   `pandas <http://pandas.pydata.org>`_
 * Fast uploading of large datasets
-* Requires no prior knowledge in SQL and minimal knowledge in Python
+* Requires no prior knowledge in SQL and little knowledge in Python

 Currently only with support for Python 3.